Alcoholic Beverage / Liquor License

 NOTE: Mixed Beverage fees (Mixed Beverage Permit, Mixed Beverage Late Hours, and/or Caterer’s Permit) are due beginning with the third renewal year.
 For example, if the Mixed Beverage Permit was originally purchased from the State on October 15, 2012, the City fee is due beginning on October 15, 2015.
 An exception is the Mixed Beverage Cartage Permit, which is due immediately.
 In this same example, the mixed beverage cartage permit is due on the origination date of October 15, 2012.

 For additional information, please see the City Code Chapter 4 Article I, II, III and/or IV.

 For liquor permit questions, please email Liquor.License@sanantonio.gov or call 210.207.8660.

 The City of San Antonio offers an online payment option, please visit: Pay Online

-NOTE: The invoice & customer number are required.
+NOTE: The invoice & Paid By Customer number are required.